niaulans/niaulans/README.md

-### Hi 👋
+### Hi, I'm Nia 👋
+---

-💻 currently learning about software testing
+💻 Currently learning about Software Testing

-⚙ katalon studio, jMeter, selenium, jira, postman
+⚙ Katalon Studio, jMeter, Selenium, Jira, Postman

 <!--
 **niaulans/niaulans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.